sevenam/sevenam.github.io/content/post/az-sql-to-local/index.md

 tags: [ "azure" ]
 ---

-Sometimes it's useful to be able to work or debug real data locally.
+Sometimes it's useful to be able to work with or debug data locally.
 Here's a simple howto for exporting an Azure SQL database to your local SQL Server instance.

 ## Requirements

 A really quick and simple way to export the database from Azure to your local machine is to use `Azure Data Studio` with the `Admin Pack for SQL Server` extension installed.

-You can install Azure Data Studio with `winget`:
+You can install Azure Data Studio with winget:

 ```bash
 winget install Microsoft.AzureDataStudio